toopster/dsc-capstone-project/README.md

 The purpose of this project is to use Data Science and deep learning techniques to build a model that can suitably classify audio samples from an individual with a speech disorder or with a severe learning disability that impacts speech.

-The eventual aim being a tool or app that helps parents of children like Martha with a speech disorder or severe learning disability support their child's communication.
+The eventual aim being a tool or app that helps parents of a child with a speech disorder or severe learning disability support their communication.

 With adequately supported communication, their child will be better able to: